rarezhang/neural_networks_deep_learning/neural_networks_and_deep_learning/README.md

 ![perceptron_decision_rule2](https://cloud.githubusercontent.com/assets/5633774/23444169/975eff4c-fdf0-11e6-9b79-a0ca3c3762d7.png)
 - if multiple layers perceptrons:
     + first layer: make simple decisions by weighing up the input evidence
-    + xxth layer: making decision by weighing up the results from previous layers --> can make a decision at a more complex and abstract level
+    + xx-th layer: making decision by weighing up the results from previous layers --> can make a decision at a more complex and abstract level
     ![multilayer_perceptron](https://cloud.githubusercontent.com/assets/5633774/23444026/d0d7fa68-fdef-11e6-9876-b13e302ef278.png)
-- percepron can be used to simulate NAND gates:
+- perceptron can be used to simulate NAND gates:
-    + NAND gates are universal for computaion --> perceptrons are universal for computation
+    + NAND gates are universal for computation --> perceptrons are universal for computation
     + learning algorithms: automatically tune weights and biases

 ### sigmoid neuron
-- goal: small change in any weigth causes a small change in the output (perceptrons: completely flip)
+- goal: small change in any weight causes a small change in the output (perceptrons: completely flip)
 - input:  x1,x2,...
 [0,1]
 - output: sigmod(w*x+b), sigmod function: ![sigmod](https://cloud.githubusercontent.com/assets/5633774/23445040/e257fe04-fdf5-11e6-9a05-91d96e2f39ba.png)
     + when z=w*x+b is large and positive --> sigmod(z)~1
     + when z=w*x+b is large and negative --> sigmod(z)~0
-    + shape: smoothed out version of a step function(perceptron: outputis 1 or 0)
+    + shape: smoothed out version of a step function(perceptron: outputs 1 or 0)
     ![sigmod_shape](https://cloud.githubusercontent.com/assets/5633774/23445127/67cff6cc-fdf6-11e6-895f-3f63c159ff70.png)

 ### the architecture of neural networks
 ![architecture](https://cloud.githubusercontent.com/assets/5633774/23445436/8e116544-fdf8-11e6-99d4-4753a7ce3f55.png)
-- feedforward neural networks: the output from one layer is used as input to the next layer
+- feed-forward neural networks: the output from one layer is used as input to the next layer
     + no loops
     + with loops: recurrent neural networks